roq3/ObdLogger/README.md

 # OBD Logger

 OBD Logger is an Android application that connects to a Bluetooth OBD-II device to retrieve and display various engine parameters.
+This application is created solely for testing purposes to demonstrate how to use the `https://github.com/eltonvs/kotlin-obd-api` library.

 ## Features